May says to provide stability if she wins most seats

-LONDON Prime Minister Theresa May said Britain needed a period of stability and that she would take responsibility for delivering it if she won the most seats.
+LONDON (Reuters) - Prime Minister Theresa May said Britain needed a period of stability and that she would take responsibility for delivering it if she won the most seats.

 "At this time, more than anything else this country needs a period of stability," May said after winning her own parliamentary seat.